hanhainebula/Nexus/examples/text_retrieval/README.md

         2. Inference with TensorRT
             ```python
-            from UniRetrieval import AbsInferenceArguments, BaseEmbedderInferenceEngine
+            from InfoNexus import AbsInferenceArguments, BaseEmbedderInferenceEngine

             # trt path is path to TensorRT you have downloaded.